 Lisa Iglesias makes a variety of objects and gestures, and most often, uses drawing as a lens through which to process the world.
 Meticulous mark-making, repetition and de-contextualization of imagery are all mainstays of her practice and hark to Lisa's interests in futility and time.
 Curious about a range of durational qualities – whether related to raising a child, moving a glacier, or drawing a line, Lisa Iglesias engages with these various temporalities through image, process, and association.
 Whether working with paper and graphite, video, concrete or textile, Lisa is interested in drawing as an expansive site for inquiry.

 Lisa Iglesias's drawing research also materializes through collaborations with her sister, sculptor Janelle Iglesias.
-As Las Hermanas Iglesias, the two make work that speaks to their Dominican/Norwegian parentage, comments on bridging disparate materials and often encourages audience participation.
+As Las Hermanas Iglesias, the two make work that reflects their Dominican/Norwegian heritage, disrupts discipline categories and often encourages audience participation.
 In addition, the sisters independently and collectively collaborate with their mother, Bodhild Iglesias.
 Recent projects with Bodhild include the translation of drawings into knit paintings and wearable sculptures and suits that Bodhild knits in measure with their bodies.
 Lisa will be collaborating from afar with her familial team as participants in the Textile Art Center's Artist in Residence Program Cycle 10 in Brooklyn, NY between October, 2018 - June 2019.

 Through individual and collaborative works, Lisa Iglesias's goal is for the viewer to consider both various forms of time as well as the act of collaboration – whether with another person, community, architectural space or material.